B-Ricey763/resume/resume.typ

   [Leveraged Meta XR SDKs to track eye movement in Unity to diagnose and treat AMD across 3+ retinal evaluations], [Engineered a full-stack dashboard using React, Apache, and SQLite to visualize test results for doctors at Emory University], [*Publication:* "Asymmetric VR Design to Support Connected Care for Older Adults with AMD" submitted to DRS, 2026.]
 )

+#project_item(
+  name: "Intuitive Navigation Assistance from an Exoskeleton",
+  skills: "Python, GPS, Linux",
+  date: "March 2025 - December 2025",
+  [Architected a multithreaded Python system on a raspberry Pi to navigate user through exoskeleton movements],
+  // [Orchestrated Camera, IMU, GPS, and high-powered leg-mounted motors using RedisDB, web sockets, and gpsd], [Extensively tested GPS and camera integration to reduce interference and errors by 50% using a custom web dashboard] )

 #resume_heading[Leadership]